progin2037/water_supply_forecast_rodeo_competition/README.md

 1. Clone this repo.
 2. Install packages from requirements (`pip install -r requirements.txt`).
-	1. If you run into problems with using eccodes packages, try to install it with conda (`conda install -c conda-forge eccodes==2.33.0`)
+	1. If you run into problems with using eccodes package, try to install it with conda (`conda install -c conda-forge eccodes==2.33.0`)
 	2. Follow the official guidelines to use CDS API https://cds.climate.copernicus.eu/api-how-to.
-It requires creating an account, saving API key and agreeing to the Terms of Use of every datasets that you intend to download.
-When running CDS download for the first time, a link to agreeing to the Terms should be provided.
+It requires creating an account, saving API key and agreeing to the Terms of Use of every dataset that you intend to download.
+When running CDS download for the first time, a link to agreeing to the Terms should be accessible within code output.
 3. Create data/ directory within the repo.
 All data should be downloaded to this directory.
 4. Download data from the competition website https://www.drivendata.org/competitions/254/reclamation-water-supply-forecast-dev/data/.
 5. Download additional data from the competition repo https://github.com/drivendataorg/water-supply-forecast-rodeo-runtime.